TRINUG-Meetup/ASP_NET_Core_Sig/Session1/README.md

     }
 }
 ```
-The reason for UserViewModel is that the ChoreRepository works with a User class that is immutable by default and MVC cannot bind to that immutable class so a view model specific class must be created.

 Now if you run the app, you can type in a new user name, click Add and it appears immediately in the UI.

 If the app is stopped and started, only John and Mary will appear, the persistence is currently in-memory only.